-Poisonous gas or vapor, used especially to disable or kill an enemy in warfare.
+Poisonous gas or vapour, used especially to disable an enemy in warfare.

 - ‘So that's why we can breathe fine here without worrying about poison gas and fallout?’

 - ‘The reference in press reports to poison gas played upon people's fears about chemical weapons following horrific accounts of how such weapons had been used in the First World War.’